Swishhyy/SwishhyysCustomItem/Documentation/Config.md

 ### Config
 ```
 s_c_i:
-# Whether the plugin is enabled.
+# Whether the plugin is enabled or not
   is_enabled: true
-  # Whether debug messages should be shown in the console.
+  # Whether to enable debug logging
   debug: false
-  # Displays Command Usages in Discord.
+  # Discord webhook URL for notifications
   discord_webhook: ''
-  # Configuration for Expired SCP-500 Pills
   expired_s_c_p500:
   # Default duration for applied effects (in seconds)
     default_effect_duration: 10